-An overview of the entire set (Fig. 1b) was created from photographs taken from a flight altitude of 100 m.
-The spatial resolution in the orthomosaic from 100 m is 4.21 cm per pixel, which is slightly better than the 5 cm per pixel achieved by Gillespie et al. (2011) (their Figs. 8 and 9), who used a large-scale camera for an aerial photographic survey by airplane.
+160 An overview of the entire set (Fig. 1b) was created from photographs taken from a flight altitude of 100 m.
+The spatial resolution in the ortho-mosaic from 100 m is 4.21 cm/pix, which is slightly better than the 5 cm/pixel achieved by Gillespie et al. (2011), (their figures 8 and 9), who used a large-scale camera for an aerial photographic survey by airplane.